Purplejam/ghlinks/README.md

 ## Backend Setup (Manual)

-Also you can run application without Docker and Docker Compose just using Terminal
+Also you can run the application without Docker and Docker Compose just using Terminal

 1. Navigate to the backend directory: `cd backend`